nareshenoy/base/src/script/README.md

 Contains all scripts written by me.
+The first one pertains to outlier detection.